SKR6582/Irobot-Privacy-Policy/README.md

 7. **Contact Information**
    If you have any questions about this Privacy Policy, you can contact the bot’s developer via the GitHub repository.

+8. **User Conversation Storage**
+User conversations are only used for generating responses and are not utilized for any other purposes.